DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 You may also be eligible for a scholarship or bursary, depending on the subject you're training to teach.

 You do not have to pay a scholarship or bursary back.
-You'll receive this as well as your tuition fees and maintenance loans.
+You'll receive this as well as your tuition fee and maintenance loans.

 Find out if you're eligible for a [scholarship or bursary](/funding-and-support/scholarships-and-bursaries).